Robust Phase Retrieval with Green Noise Binary Masks: Experimental Results

-In this experiment, a Newport USAF chart is placed on the object plane.
+To demonstrate the generality of the proposed green noise masking scheme, we also apply the scheme to a DMD-based CDP phase retrieval system.
+Different from the experimental setup in Figure {\ref{fig:SLMsetup}}, a $ 1024\times768 $ pixels DMD with pixel pitch $ 13.68\mu m $ installed on a Discover $ 1100 $ DLP board is used to generate the random masks.
+The other parts of the setup can be found in Figure {\ref{fig:setup}}.
+Figure {\ref{fig:DMDsetup}} shows a photograph of the actual hardware setup.
+The optical path includes a reflective mirror (placed in the bottom-right corner) is used to match the blazed grating angle of the DMD board.
+Several reflective mirrors are also used in the laser beam magnification path because of the limited size of the optical table.
+In this experiment, the binary amplitude masks $ \mathbf{I} \in\{0, 1\} $ are loaded to the DMD board.
+A Newport USAF chart is placed on the object plane as the testing object.
 The projected light can only pass through the chart through its holes thus introduces sharp amplitude changes along the boundaries of the holes.
 The light that can pass through the chart should have the same phase, and we do not expect there is any variation in phase for the regions with no light.
 For the experiment, $ 3 $ measurements are captured by the camera for each kind of binary masks.
-They are fed to the same TV-MAP algorithm as in experiment 1 to retrieve the amplitude and phase of the USAF chart.
-In this experiment, the parameter $ \alpha $ of the TV-MAP algorithm is empirically set as $ 0.1 $.
-Fig. \ref{fig:USAF} shows the experimental results with different binary masks.
+The green noise masks are generated using the same $ R_1 $ and $ \sigma $ as in the SLM experiments.
+Similar to the SLM experiment, the number of measurements chosen does not affect the conclusions of the experiment as long as it is not too small.
+They are fed to the same TV-MAP algorithm to retrieve the amplitude and phase of the USAF chart.
+And we fine-tune the values of $\alpha $ to achieve the minimum error in each case.
+Figure \ref{fig:USAF} shows the experimental results and the corresponding Fourier intensity measurements with different binary masks.
 It can be seen that the amplitude and phase images retrieved through the use of different kinds of binary masks have clear differences.
-Even though the background areas of the amplitude images are smooth for all three kinds of binary masks, the quality of the images at the regions where light can pass through has considerable difference.
-The amplitude image resulting from using the green noise masks remain sharp and relatively uniform.
-Comparing with those via the white and blue noise masks, we measure the amplitude differences along the red line between the results and ground truth.
-As can be seen in Fig. \ref{fig:USAF} , the MSE of the amplitude profiles via the green, white and blue noise masks are $ 0.0223 $, $ 0.1399 $ and $ 0.1569 $, respectively.
-The SSE (dB) are $ -29.026 $, $ -11.109 $ and $ -9.9787 $, respectively.
-As to the phase images, the one resulting by using the green noise masks also has a smoother background and with less errors comparing with the other two.
-They show that the error of the restored image via the green noise mask is much smaller than the other two.
+Even though the background areas of the amplitude images are smooth for all kinds of binary masks, the quality of the images in the regions where light can pass through has a considerable difference.
+The amplitude image resulting from using the green noise masks remains sharp and relatively uniform.
+Comparing with the ground truth, the $ SSE (dB) $ of the amplitude images with the green and white noise masks are $ -9.400 $ dB and $ -3.722 $ dB, respectively.
+As to the phase images, the one reconstructed with the green noise masks has a much smoother background and fewer errors compared with the white noise masks.